 Whether you are looking for help or looking for work, Lawyer Exchange makes the process easy:

-Hiring Lawyers can post any type of legal project work they need done to Lawyer Exchange; the most common types of work we see include drafting, research, review, court appearances, and client interaction.
-Projects can be in any area of law the Hiring Lawyer requires.
+Lawyer Exchange hosts legal project work in a variety of areas.
+The most common types of work we see include drafting, research, review, appearances, and client interaction.

-We provide a rating system for both hiring and project lawyers to leave feedback once a project is complete.
+Lawyer Exchange provides a rating system for both hiring and project lawyers to leave feedback once a project is complete.
 This provides peace of mind for both parties.
-We also give each user a personal profile with their degree information, in-depth questions/answers, work examples, verifications, and even personal references.
-We also allow you to upload documents such as resumes and work samples.
+Each user also has a personal profile with their degree information, in-depth questions/answers, work examples, license verifications, and even personal references!
+You may also upload documents such as resumes and work samples.

 The Hiring Lawyer needs to disclose whether they have a policy that covers another lawyer working with them on a project basis.
 If they don’t, they will make the project lawyer aware of that.
 Most policies today cover part-time, freelance, and project based work under the same conditions as your full-time associates - mainly that the work is overseen by the senior lawyer before it goes out to the client.